Once a customer makes a purchase, this should be just the beginning of the relationship for retailers.

 Emails sent after a purchase are necessary, to confirm the contents and cost of the order, and provide useful details like shipping times and contact information.

-It’s important to ensure that customers have all the information they need, but conformation emails can also go beyond the basics and offer extra value to customers.
+It’s important to ensure that customers have all the information they need, but confirmation emails can also go beyond the basics and offer extra value to customers.

 Shipping Confirmation Emails